 Sharp, stabbing, burning pains.
 Excessive thirst.
 Indigestion.
 Diarrhea and constipation.
 Stools appear burnt.
 Diarrhea causes burning of anus.
 Fever, slow in onset.
 Remedy quite applicable for the flu.
 Symptoms improve with sweating.
 Headaches in morning, gradually worsening before dissipating at night.
 White coating on tongue, particularly in center.
 Dryness of all mucous membranes: in throat, colon walls, etc. Thirst for great quantities of water, but waits until cannot bear to do so anymore before drinking.
 Hypoglycemia.
 Worse from moving, from speaking, during sleep.

 “Best suited to shy, placid, sensitive, contemplative people who may also have an agitated, excitable side, notably in the face of cruelty” (9).
 Typically overweight with strength and resilience.
 Diligent workers.
 Team players.
 Worrywarts in need of control over their own lives (but not others).
-Loves the home, loves comfort; resistent to change as a result.
+Loves the home, loves comfort; resistant to change as a result.
+May be followers and/or somewhat conservative.
 Highly sensitive.
 Embarrasses easily.
 Needs reassurance to combat deep insecurity when ill.
 Forgetful.
 Fears of failure, poverty, embarrassment due to belittling.
 Anxious but not typically afraid to die; rather, afraid to live entire life sick.
-Comfort in the home and through performance.
+Finds comfort in the home and through performance.
 Driven by need for security.

 “Prescribed when anticipatory anxiety figures strongly in the psychological symptoms.
 Lack of confidence is often hidden behind a veneer of sarcasm” (9).
 Tendency toward leanness and tall stature.
 Ambitious with great desire for approval typically due to an inability to meet standards set by one or both of the parents, usually the father.
 Impotence.
 Fear of impotence, in all facets of life, even when it is not present.
 Over-talks abilities to compensate for lack of self-confidence.
 Loves cocaine and caffeine, anything to veneer insecurity.
 Highly irritable when ill.
 Victimization common.
 Wants company in the home, but in other room.
 Fear of failure, of change, and cracking under pressure.
 Driven to by need to increase self-worth and value in the eyes of others.